rysharprules/React-Playground/Pluralsight/Building_Applications_with_React_and_Redux_in_ES6/README.md

-# Building Applications with React and Redux in ES6 by Cory House
+# <a href="https://app.pluralsight.com/library/courses/react-redux-react-router-es6/table-of-contents" target="_blank">Building Applications with React and Redux in ES6 by Cory House</a>

 ## Notes